jupyter-book/jupyter-book/glossary.md

 Environment Manager
 : Environment managers like `virtualenv` and `conda` help to keep software from different projects isolated from one another, reducing the risk of one package breaking another.

+Deterministic Ordering
+: An order that is not random or dependent upon e.g. the computer running a piece of code.
 :::